 Create your own projects.

-This is also part of the series so I won't go deep into details with this just yet, but this is important and not as lame as you think it is.
-If you want to do magazine layouts but the opportunity hasn't presented itself you, create your own!
+This is also part of the series so I won’t go deep into details with this just yet, but this is important and not as lame as you think it is.
+If you want to do magazine layouts but the opportunity hasn’t presented itself to you, create your own!
 You’re not only building your portfolio, you’re figuring out what it’s like to do said thing.
 Understand design is very complex, so finding a specialty will happen over time.